email alerts

 Bur oak, Hill’s oak, and shagbark hickory seemed to be consistently the major species of the higher quality wooded areas.
 There were many old bur oaks but few other old trees.
 We prioritized protection of existing young bur oaks and cut away trees shading them, including at times Hill’s oak and shagbark hickory.
 But in most areas, for many years, we left most Hill’s and shagbarks, watching to see how they responded to repeated fire.

 All or nearly all the white oaks stood in the old tree-planting areas.
 (Large areas of natural white oaks occur in Somme Woods, which had apparently experienced less frequent or intense fire.)
 No white oaks at SPG were old.
-But we mostly did not cut or thin the white oaks as a) we had higher priorities, b) it seemed like too much work, and c) these areas were stable, not promoting the growth of noxious species.
-Indeed they increasingly became a good source of woodland seed (after we planted it where burning made good habitat under the oaks).
+But we mostly did not cut or thin the white oaks at first as a) we had higher priorities, b) it seemed like too much work, and c) these areas were stable, not promoting the growth of noxious species.
 We did control the white oaks where their shade was damaging high quality prairie or savanna remnants or recovery.

 We gradually recognized the need to protect some shrub species, especially hazel and wild plum.
 Some shrub thickets are now quite diverse but do not seem to develop hoped-for self-sustainability under the influence of fire.